 - a.
-Fourteen calendar days before the preconstruction conference, submit to the Engineer one electronic pdf file of the detailed construction schedule including dates of commencement for each major work item, duration of each major work item and completion of each major work item on each segment of the proposed construction. - b.
-Major items of work to be included on the schedule shall include, but are not limited to the following: - Duration of material procurement, - Installation of conduit, handholes, building entrances, and fiber optic cable, - Bridge attachments, - Installation of device cabinets, foundations, and poles, - Installation and energizing of power, - Splicing and termination of fiber optic cables, and - Duration of fiber testing and submission of test reports. - c.
+Fourteen calendar days before the preconstruction conference, submit to the Engineer one electronic PDF file of the detailed construction schedule including dates of commencement for each major work item, duration of each major work item and completion of each major work item on each segment of the proposed construction. - b.
+Major items of work to be included on the schedule shall include, but are not limited to the following: - Duration of material procurement, - Installation of conduit, handholes, building entrances, and fiber optic cable, - Bridge attachments, - Installation of device cabinets, foundations, and poles, - Installation and energizing of power, - · Splicing and termination of fiber optic cables, and - Duration of fiber testing and submission of test reports. - c.
 The construction schedule shall comply with Section 1108 of the Standard Specifications.
-In addition to limitations of operations in Article 1108.03 of the Standard Specifications, work shall not be performed that may result in an unplanned network disruption during an ICN moratorium date.
-Request moratorium dates from the ICN NOC at ICNServicedesk@iowa.gov, 1-800-572-3940, or 515-725-4400. - d.
-Coordinate with the ICN NOC to schedule all splicing work. - e.
+In addition to limitations of operations in Article 1108.03 of the Standard Specifications, work shall not be performed that may result in an unplanned network disruption during an ICN moratorium date. - d.
+Coordinate with the Engineer to schedule all splicing work. - e.
 Upon acceptance of the schedule, the Contractor will be expected to adhere to these dates as proposed unless modified with the approval of the Engineer. - f.
 Submittal and approval of the proposed construction schedule by the Engineer is required before the Contractor can commence construction activities. - g.
 The cost of preparing and revising the construction schedule shall be included in the bid item for Mobilization.